pypeaday/eol-dr/checklist.md

 1. All the services I run can be managed at portainer.paynepride.com.
 Remember that you have to be on our network (wireguard, local, or tailscale) to login.

    - Keep the Nextcloud, Dashy, Jellyfin, and Paperless containers up.
    - You'll want to move anything from Nextcloud probably to Proton Drive and use that like Google Drive.
 The Proton subscription autorenews on a privacy.com card so I'd say lean into it.
 You can keep Jellyfin up, maybe Hall will know enough to manage it after I died?
-You should login to paperless (link in Dashy, only available on network) and get all the documents out of it. @Jeremy - you could copy the raw pdfs from the filesystem over to nextcloud... maybe I'll have a python script to do that [here???](TODO)
+   - Important documents that were kept in paperless can be moved to Proton Drive as well.
+You can go through paperless one by one for the ones you need, or you can just upload all of them from the NAS - `tank/encrypted/nas/documents/paperless/media`.
+As of right now I don't know if you want `original` or `archive` but maybe you can just upload all the pdfs in both folders and use a PDF duplicate finder to delete duplicates.
    - Go through the other services one by one and turn them off (do this like at the end)

 2. Church uses Nextcloud.
 The data is on 1 or 2 computers at church so they